 Deep breathing is the best place to start with students.

-Check out this wonderful Belly Breathing video from Sesame Street for more support introducing the exercises to students.
+Check out this excellent Belly Breathing video from Sesame Street for more support in introducing the exercises to students.

 2. Dragon Breaths

 Once you create the craft, it's time to practice calming breaths with students.
-Have students use the same pattern as belly breathing.
-Breath in through your nose for three counts, and out through your mouth for three counts.
+Have students use the same pattern as belly breathing—breathe in through your nose for three counts and out through your mouth for three counts.

 Download the directions for the dragon breath craft.